Skip to content

 How hard is Quinag - Sail Ghorm (Sail Gorm)?

-Quinag - Sail Ghorm (Sail Gorm) is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 14km with 950m of ascent and takes most walkers 4-7 hours.
-Terrain: Excellent pitched JMT path on the approach — among the best-built in Sutherland.
+We grade Quinag - Sail Ghorm (Sail Gorm) at 3/5, which puts it in moderately challenging territory.
+The usual route is around 14km with 950m of climbing; allow 4-7 hours.
+Ground conditions: Excellent pitched JMT path on the approach — among the best-built in Sutherland.

-Standard parking is at NC233274 near Ullapool.
-Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.
+Park at NC233274 near Ullapool.
+Double-check the grid reference on an OS map first; informal laybys here fill early in high season.

-When is the best time to climb Quinag - Sail Ghorm (Sail Gorm)?
+What's the best month to climb Quinag - Sail Ghorm (Sail Gorm)?

-Can I bring my dog up Quinag - Sail Ghorm (Sail Gorm)?
+Can dogs go up Quinag - Sail Ghorm (Sail Gorm)?

 No signal on the Quinag ridge; brief EE/Vodafone on the A894 between Skiag Bridge and Kylesku